 Wisconsin requires employers to withhold state personal income tax (PIT) from their employees' wages and remit the amounts withheld to the Department of Revenue.

-Wisconsin has reciprocal withholding agreements with Illinois, Indiana, Kentucky, Michigan and Minnesota.
+Wisconsin has reciprocal withholding agreements with Illinois, Indiana, Kentucky, and Michigan.

 Employer Right to Schedule Voting Hours Yes

 Wisconsin requires employers to allow employees sufficient leave time to vote.

 All employers in Wisconsin must allow employees time off to vote.
 This summary is restricted to coverage of private employers.
 Employers must grant employees three hours of voting time leave.
 Employers can designate hours of voting time leave.

 SurePayroll, Inc. and its subsidiaries assume no liability and make no warranties on or for the information contained on these state payroll pages.
 The information presented is intended for reference only and is neither tax nor legal advice.
 Consult a professional tax, legal or other advisor to verify this information and determine if and/or how it may apply to your particular situation.

 This website contains articles posted for informational and educational value.
 SurePayroll is not responsible for information contained within any of these materials.
 Any opinions expressed within materials are not necessarily the opinion of, or supported by, SurePayroll.
 The information in these materials should not be considered legal or accounting advice, and it should not substitute for legal, accounting, and other professional advice where the facts and circumstances warrant.
 If you require legal or accounting advice or need other professional assistance, you should always consult your licensed attorney, accountant or other tax professional to discuss your particular facts, circumstances and business needs.

 ***Special rules apply to minimum wage standards for this state.
 Please refer to state laws.